 Newer versions of Subversion have grown more strict regarding the format of the values of Subversion's own built-in properties.
 Of course, properties created with older versions of Subversion wouldn't have benefitted from that strictness, and as such might be improperly formatted.
 Dump streams carry property values as-is, so using Subversion 1.7 to load dump streams created from repositories with ill-formatted property values will, by default, trigger a validation error.
 There are several workaround for this problem.
 First, you can manually repair the problematic property values in the source repository and recreate the dump stream.
-Or, you can manually tweak the dump stream itself -prop-validation to fix those property va option with svnadmin llues.
-Finally, if you'c d rather not deal with the problem right now, us se svnadmin lslocks - Print descriptions of all locks.
+Or, you can manually tweak the dump stream itself to fix those property values.
+Finally, if you'd rather not deal with the problem right now, use thebypass-prop-validation option with svnadmin load .

+svnadmin lslocks - Print descriptions of all locks.